AdaloHQ/docs/website/docs/docs/workflow/install-scripts.md

 In some cases, you may want to edit the mobile build whenever your component is installed.
 For example, the audio player component needs to add a setting under an iOS build's info.plist to enable background audio.

 The way you can edit builds in Adalo is by using **install scripts**.
-In the `package.json` under the `adalo` property, you can add install scripts for iOS and Android like so:
+In the `adalo.json` or in the `package.json` under the `adalo` property, you can add install scripts for iOS and Android like so:

 ```json {12,13}
 {